⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)20.57The P/E ratio (Trailing Twelve Months) compares a company's current share price to its earnings per share over the past year, indicating how much investors are willing to pay for each dollar of past earnings.
+P/E Ratio (TTM)22.07The trailing price-to-earnings ratio measures the current share price relative to the company's earnings per share over the past 12 months, indicating how much investors are willing to pay for each dollar of earnings.

-EV/EBITDA14.50Enterprise Value to EBITDA compares a company's total value (market cap + debt - cash) to its earnings before interest, taxes, depreciation, and amortization, offering a comprehensive valuation metric.
+EV/EBITDA15.61Enterprise Value to EBITDA is a valuation multiple that compares the total value of a company (market cap + debt - cash) to its earnings before interest, taxes, depreciation, and amortization.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.